 - \n A new line

 - \r A carriage return

 - \t A horizontal tab

-- \v A vertical tab
+- \v A vertical tab (sometimes means a new page)

 - \b A backspace

-- \Onn Any arbitrary octal character code. e.g. the code \033 is the escape character (ESC)
+- \0nn Any arbitrary octal character code. e.g. the code \033 is the escape character (ESC)

-This means that if we have a data file called test.dat and want to open it in Python by specifying a full Windows path we would expect this to work:
+This means that if we have a data file called test.dat and want to open it in Python by specifying a full Windows path we might expect this to work: